 Under Craig’s leadership, Prince Lobel has been recognized for its diversity and inclusion initiatives.
-In 2013, the firm was awarded the “Leader in Diversity” award from the Boston Business Journal in the area of “Corporate Social Responsibility” and, in 2015, was honored with the Rosoff Workplace Diversity Initiative Award.
-In 2016, Craig was nominated for the 20th Annual Rosoff Award.
+In 2013, the firm received the “Leader in Diversity” award from the Boston Business Journal in the area of “Corporate Social Responsibility” and, in 2015, Prince Lobel was honored with the Rosoff Workplace Diversity Award.
+In 2016, Craig was nominated individually for the 20th Annual Rosoff Award.
 Craig also has guided Prince Lobel’s efforts to be more socially active and to play a greater role in its community.
-In 2016, Prince Lobel received the Massachusetts Lawyers Weekly Excellence in Pro Bono Work Award.
+In 2016, the firm received the Massachusetts Lawyers Weekly Excellence in Pro Bono Work Award.

 Craig’s transactional real estate practice encompasses a broad range of sophisticated commercial real estate matters.
-Craig counsels real estate owners, developers, tenants, lenders, and investors in sales and acquisitions, permitting, leasing, and financing transactions.
+Craig counsels institutional property owners, developers, tenants, lenders, and investors in sales and acquisitions, permitting, leasing, and financing transactions.

 Craig also founded Prince Lobel Renewables.
 Prince Lobel Renewables offers true, hands-on legal and project management services to property owners, developers, businesses, cities, and towns that are planning a renewable energy project.
 Prince Lobel Renewables has assisted clients in the planning, development, financing, and construction of dozens of solar energy projects ranging from 40 kW to 2 MW.